Idukki

 CCPA and Customer Reviews: US Brand Compliance Guide

-CCPA (and its successor CPRA) classifies customer reviews and review-linked profile data as personal information, triggering disclosure, deletion, and opt-out obligations for any brand operating in California or marketing to Californians.
-The penalties are real: up to $7,500 per intentional violation, and California regulators have been increasingly active since 2024.
+CCPA (and its successor CPRA) classifies customer reviews and review-linked profile data as personal information.
+That classification triggers disclosure, deletion, and opt-out obligations for any brand operating in California or marketing to Californians.
+The penalties are real: up to $7,500 per intentional violation, and California regulators have grown steadily more active since 2024.

 CCPA applies to personal information: customer names, IP addresses, profile data, photographs, videos, and any inferences drawn from them.
-Customer reviews almost always include several of these.
-The threshold is wide, any business with California customers above certain revenue/data thresholds is in scope, even if not headquartered there.
+A customer review almost always carries several of these.
+The threshold is wide.
+Any business with California customers above certain revenue or data thresholds is in scope, headquartered there or not.

-CCPA requires a privacy notice covering: categories of personal information collected, purposes of use, categories of third parties data is shared with, retention periods, and consumer rights.
-UGC and review platforms must appear in this notice.
-Most brands' privacy policies are out of date on these specifics.
+CCPA requires a privacy notice covering the categories of personal information collected, the purposes of use, the categories of third parties the data is shared with, retention periods, and consumer rights.
+UGC and review platforms must appear in that notice.
+Most brands' privacy policies are out of date on exactly these specifics.
+The consent records you keep for reuse double as evidence here; the operational backbone is covered in the UGC rights and permissions guide.

 Right-to-delete handling